PeterVantomme/QR_API/readme.md

 # Notes
 > - The Config file can be used to change certain parameters of the API.
 Don't forget to change the dockerfile too when necessary.
 > - In the Models/Site folder, there are models which contain userdata, hashed passwords and other details.
-> - The files starting with "$" and the Data folder are cleanup up after each request in order to preserve space.
+> - The files starting with "$" and the Data folder are emptied after each request in order to preserve space.
 > - The Models/WeChat folder contains important models that are used by the QR-scanner.